JPForman/pizzaPlace/README.md

 _Epicodus: Please grade the master branch.
 The testy branch is for experimentation and may be broken at the time of viewing :)_

+## Specs

+create prototype to generate cost

+create input of size and add to constructor

+display their order back to them

+display cost

 ## Setup

 * _Clone_